-Consensual Amorous Relations Policy
+Sexual Harassment Policy and Consensual Amorous Relations Policy

 Information Security and Sensitive Data

 The College is required by law to protect specific information defined as “sensitive data” and has therefore implemented the “Policy for Securing Sensitive Data.”
 This policy provides a definition of what constitutes “sensitive data” (it is narrowly defined) and describes other important rules for handling “sensitive data.”
-Most notably, be aware that storing sensitive data using services like Dropbox, Google Drive, Microsoft SkyDrive or other ‘cloud’ based storage services is not permitted.
+Most notably, be aware that storing sensitive data using services like Dropbox, Google Drive, Microsoft SkyDrive or other cloud-based storage services is not permitted.
 View this and other important Information Security Policies.

 Use of the Internet and Electronic Media

-Please make sure that your phone number(s) and email address(es) in the Emergency Notification System are current.
+Emergency Notification System: Please make sure that your phone number(s) and email address(es) in the Emergency Notification System are current.
 These can be updated via Banner Self-Service.

 Of course, if you have any questions about any of the items listed above, please do not hesitate to contact your supervisor, department head, dean or my office.